Michigan Shakespeare Festival

 The Michigan Shakespeare Festival is the premier regional event for those who revel in the elaborate language and bawdy humor of the Great Bard.
-This festival brings high-quality theatrical productions to Michigan year after year, drawing respected actors and theater patrons from across the nation to the Baughman Theater in the George E. Potter Center on the campus of Jackson College.
+This festival brings high-quality theatrical productions to Jackson, Michigan every year, drawing respected actors and theater patrons from across the nation to the Baughman Theater in the George E. Potter Center on the campus of Jackson College.

 Can't decide on which date to attend?

 7 Fun Facts about the Michigan Shakespeare Festival

 - In 2003, Governor Jennifer Granholm designated the Michigan Shakespeare Festival as “The Official Shakespeare Festival of the State of Michigan.”

 - The Festival features members of Actors Equity Association.

 - Best of the Bard Winners - Encore Michigan Wilde Awards Five Years Running

 - In 2012, Oscar, Tony, and multiple Olivier award-winning actress Dame Judi Dench gave her support to the Michigan Shakespeare Festival mission, saying,

 "I’m delighted to help spread the word any way I can,” said Dame Judi Dench, “Especially now, when arts institutions are facing so much peril."

 - In 2013, award-winning actor Stacy Keach championed the festival,